onlyhavecans/dotfiles/README.md

 * The world.tiny is ignored but an example is included

 ### vim ###
-* Some but not all of the bundles are git linked
+* All bundles are git submodules
 * The configuration is python oriented

 ### git ###